DjangoCon US 2025 Recap¶

 Monday¶

-I couldn’t resist getting breakfast at the Original Pancake House, conspicuously located directly across from the hotel.
+I couldn’t resist getting breakfast at the Original Pancake House, conspicuously located directly across from my hotel.
 The strawberry crepes were divine, and the coffee was perfectly strong.

 Ready for an adventure